 Why Are Window Frames Important?

-- Energy Efficiency: The importance of a window frame is obvious when you have old, drafty frames that leak around the edges and your HVAC bill skyrockets.
+- Energy-Efficient Windows: The importance of a frame is obvious when you have old, drafty frames that leak around the edges and your HVAC bill skyrockets.
 A well-made window frame keeps your windows energy efficient and protects your entire home.

-- Style: The window frame determines the look of your window.
-When aesthetics are important, your window frames can make a huge difference.
+- Style: The frame also determines the look of your window.
+When aesthetics is important, your window frames can make a huge difference.

 Types of Materials Used in Window Frames

 Wooden window frames have been a staple in construction for centuries.
-Wood always offers a classically beautiful, warm, and classic appearance.
+Wood always offers a beautiful, warm, and classic appearance.
 However, they are higher maintenance than other materials.
 Wood is commonly used on double-hung windows.

 - Wooden windows will last for many years with proper maintenance.